Bsakwa/DSA_Practice/Arrays/README.md

 ---

+## Problem 2: Find Maximum and Minimum Element in an Array

+### Problem Description

+Write a function that finds the maximum and minimum elements in an array.

+### Solution

+You can find the solution to this problem in the `max_min_element_in_array.py` file.

+---

 Feel free to explore the solution and contribute your own solutions or improvements to the existing one.
 It's a great way to practice and learn more about arrays in DSA.

 ## Contributing